elisemercury/difPy-dev/README.md

 dif = difPy.build(["C:/Path/to/Folder_A/", "C:/Path/to/Folder_B/", "C:/Path/to/Folder_C/", ... ])
 search = difPy.search(dif)
 ```
-Folder paths can be specified as standalone Python strings, or within a list.
+Folder paths can be specified as standalone Python strings, or within a list. `diFPy.build()` first builds a collection of imagines by scanning the given folders and generating image tensors.

 :notebook: For a **detailed usage guide**, please view the official **[difPy Usage Documentation](https://difpy.readthedocs.io/)**.

 ## Output
 difPy returns various types of output that you may use depending on your use case:

+### I. Result Dictionary
 A **JSON formatted collection** of duplicates/similar images (i. e. **match groups**) that were found, where the keys are a **randomly generated unique id** for each image file:

 ```python